easybarezi20/minesweeper_project1/README.md

 ### Pseudocode for the overall gameplay:
     Overall steps;
     1.generate a 10x10 grid
-        - automate the rid process
+        - automate the grid process
         -figure out how to populate the grid with values
-            - use an array to populate the board with a for loop 2.figure out how to randomiz the ammount of bombs on the grid
+            - used an array to populate the board with a for loop 2.figure out how to randomiz the ammount of bombs on the grid
         - sort() and math.random randomizes an array 3.figure out how to display the numbers if you choose a safe spot
         - play around with using the data attribute to display the number of bombs around the square
         - using the data attribute to set how many bombs are around a safe space we can innerHTML the safe space to display the data number
-            -case: if the squere is on the left or rigth edge it will default to checking the row above squre or the row below squere since my grid has a property of wrap.
+            -case: if the squere is on the left or rigth edge it will default to checking the row above squere or the row below squere since my grid has a property of wrap.
     4.if you hit a mine have the game be over
         -flag feature if you think bomb is on the square